OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_operations/provision_operations.md

 <!--# Managing Provisions -->

-In OneForm, **provisions** represent fully-deployed clusters or infrastructure stacks created from provision templates.
+In OneForm, **provisions** represent fully-deployed clusters or infrastructure stacks.
 Each provision is associated with a specific cloud or on-premise provider and contains OpenNebula resources such as Hosts, Datastores, and Virtual Networks.

 This section explains how to: